lsst-sqre/phalanx/docs/admin/migrating-secrets.rst

    Replace ``<vault-path>`` with the value of ``vaultPathPrefix`` in :file:`environments/values-{environment}.yaml` for your environment.

 #.
 If you are using 1Password as the source for static secrets, set ``OP_CONNECT_TOKEN`` to the 1Password Connect token for this environment.
-   For SQuaRE-managed environments, this can be found in the :guilabel:`RSP 1Password tokens` item in the :guilabel:`SQuaRE` 1Password vault.
+   For SQuaRE-managed environments, this can be found in the ``RSP 1Password tokens`` item in the SQuaRE 1Password vault.

 #.
 Check what secrets are missing or incorrect and fix them.